Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

    ncn-s004:      Active: active (running) since Thu 2022-07-07 17:38:49 UTC; 54min ago
    ```

-1. Determine where the HAProxy VIP currently resides (for awareness in the event debug is necessary)
+12. Determine where the HAProxy VIP currently resides (for awareness in the event debug is necessary).

    ```bash
    ncn-m001# host rgw-vip